 Radoop Proxy architecture

-It can accept connections from RapidMiner Studio and forward these connections towards Hadoop, forming a single access point to the cluster.
+Radoop Proxy can accept connections from RapidMiner Studio and forward these connections towards Hadoop, forming a single access point to the cluster.
 It is typically installed on one of the secured cluster machines (this can be an existing Hadoop node, or a dedicated machine / edge node), so it resides on the same local network as the cluster nodes.
-To allow outside access to the secured cluster, only a handful of ports need to be opened on the firewall, making the default networking setup obsolete.
+To allow outside access to the secured cluster, only a single port needs to be opened on the firewall, making the default networking setup obsolete.

 To ensure security, RapidMiner Studio users must be authenticated when using the Radoop Proxy.
-Authentication is done by a RapidMiner Server that is connected to the Radoop Proxy, or with a standalone username/password combination (depending on Radoop Proxy configuration).
+Authentication is done by RapidMiner AI Hub that is connected to the Radoop Proxy, or with a standalone username/password combination (depending on Radoop Proxy configuration).
+If Kerberos is enabled in the cluster, Spark 3+ submit requests are authenticated using SPNEGO.

-The connection between RapidMiner Studio users and Radoop Proxy can be easily secured with SSL if the certificates for the machine hosting the proxy is available.
-Since both RapidMiner Server users and Hadoop users can be managed in a central LDAP server, this enables a centralized and convenient user management as well.
+The connection between RapidMiner Studio users and Radoop Proxy can be easily secured with SSL if the certificate for the machine hosting the proxy is available.

 Setting up a Radoop Proxy Connection